 Being a relative or friend of a homicide victim, or a witness of a homicide, is a traumatic event.
 You may be experiencing a range of emotional and physical reactions.
 Victim Support is here to help you.

-Please call us on 0800 842 846 and ask to speak with a Homicide Service Specialist who will put you in touch with the right person.
+Please call us on 0800 842 846 and ask to speak with a Service co-ordinator who will assist you.

 You may have some practical questions about the first days and weeks after a homicide.
 Below are some frequently asked questions, followed by our Homicide Support Group newsletters

 You may also want to read our Crisis and Trauma Fact Sheet.

 Unlike other sudden death when victims can grieve privately, homicide victims have little choice but to share their loss publicly.
 Read more on Coping with Media Attention after a Homicide (pdf document |480kb)